top of page

 “The windshield, Axel!”

-Dylan, a friend I’ve known for years, pauses on his board to watch.
+Dylan pauses on his board to watch.
 “You make me look bad.”

 When Dylan let me borrow his dad’s beta model of the new Radix hoverboard, this activity hatched in my brain and became our favorite pastime.
 We turned a parking lot into a next-level skate park.
+We can ride taxi-ramps as long as the school administration doesn’t find out.

+The muscles in my legs scream as I return for the same sweeping motion.
 Each movement flows like a dance step as I shift my weight.

 I stare, gathering my wits as I return my board to hovering at ground level, though my heart plummets somewhere beneath my toes.